utiasDSL/lsy_drone_racing/docs/getting_started/setup.rst

       strings /usr/lib/x86_64-linux-gnu/libstdc++.so.6 | grep GLIBCXX_3.4.30

-   Or check in your conda environment:
+   Or check in your mamba environment:

    .. code-block:: bash

-      strings /path-to-your-conda/envs/your-env-name/lib/libstdc++.so.6 | grep GLIBCXX_3.4.30
+      strings /<PATH-TP-YOUR-MAMBA>/envs/<ENV-NAME>/lib/libstdc++.so.6 | grep GLIBCXX_3.4.30

 #.
 If the library is missing, install it:

    .. code-block:: bash

-      conda install -c conda-forge gcc=12.1.0
+      mamba install -c conda-forge gcc=12.1.0

 #.
-If the error persists, update your `LD_LIBRARY_PATH` to include your conda environment's lib folder.
+If the error persists, update your `LD_LIBRARY_PATH` to include your mamba environment's lib folder.

 libNatNet Error (deployment only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^